-Surgical ligation (tying off to stop blood flow) so that blood flow is redirected to the liver is the treatment of choice where possible.
+Surgical ligation (tying off to stop blood flow) to redirect blood to the liver.
 Extrahepatic shunts are easier to treat surgically than intrahepatic shunts due to their location.
-Surgery is usually performed at a veterinary referral centre.

 If surgery is not possible, or if the owner can not afford surgery, medical management will be necessary.
 This is similar to the treatment prescribed when stabilising your cat.
 The long-term survival rate of cats managed this way is between 2 months to 2 years.
 Medical management is palliative and not curative.

-A prescription diet which is restricted in protein may be recommended.
+Low protein prescription diet.
 Ammonia comes from the breakdown of proteins and amino acids in the gut.

 Lactulose to lower levels of ammonia in the bloodstream.